A solution to Newton's least resistance problem is uniquely defined by its singular set: Introduction

 \begin{zam} Theorem \ref{cor} implies that the graph of a solution $u$ minus the closure of the set of its singular points is a developable surface.
 Still, nothing is known about the set of singular points.
-We cannot even guarantee that it does not coincide with $\Om$. \end{zam}
+We cannot even guarantee that it is not dense in the graph. \end{zam}

-We state the following {\it Let $u$ solve problem \eqref{func general} in $\CCC_M$ for a certain $M > 0$.
+We state the following {\it Let $u$ solve problem \eqref{func general} in $\CCC_M$ with $M > 0$.
 Then the set of singular points of $u$ is a closed nowhere dense subset of $\Om$.}